zethriller/MRB-Updates/README.md

 * Call of the Sandman: Chance for Heal
   * Heal increased from 5% to 15%
   * This proc is now unique

-### Mids Database Cleanup
-* Deleted two unused, glitchy entries in Pets group
-* All > Titan Weapon: Reorganized power redirects to more closely match their parents

 ---